Dale Brown (basketball): Glory years: 1979-1981

 The Tigers improved again in the 1980–1981 season.
 In fact, it would be the winningest year in LSU history.
 This year, Brown took his team to the Final Four, the second in LSU history, and the first of the Brown era.
 The team finished 31–5 (most wins in the nation) and won the conference championship with a 17–1 record.
 The team also set a school record winning 26 straight games, including its first 17 conference games and the only SEC team to ever win 17 consecutive league games in the same season with only a loss to powerhouse Kentucky in Rupp Arena stopping LSU from becoming the only team to complete an 18-game SEC slate with an unblemished mark.
 Rudy Macklin was an All-American, as well as First Team All SEC.
 Ethan Martin also made First Team All SEC, and Howard Carter made the Second Team.
 LSU advanced to the Final Four by beating Wichita State 96–85 in the Elite 8 round of the 1981 NCAA tournament, played in front of home-state fans in the Louisiana Superdome.
 To reach the regional final, LSU defeated future SEC rival Arkansas, coached at the time by Eddie Sutton, who would tangle with Brown for four seasons at Kentucky.

 Unfortunately for Brown and the Tigers, Macklin was injured in the Wichita State game and was not 100 percent for the Final Four.
 The Tigers lost in the national semifinal game to Indiana.
 In addition, for the third year in a row, LSU was eliminated by the eventual national champion, as Indiana (led by Isiah Thomas) won it all.
-Brown was named College Basketball Coach of the Year for his team's performance.
+Brown was named national coach of the year by The Sporting News for his team's performance.